GreedyGame/greedygame-docs/docs/unity.md

-We will guide you through the steps involved in integrating GreedyGame SDK in Unity using the GreedyGame Plugin
+We will guide you through the steps involved in integrating GreedyGame SDK in Unity using the GreedyGame Plugin.

-## **Getting started**

-GreedyGame SDK supports swift way of integrating Unity sdk by use of Unity Native Plugin.
-You can download the plugin by clicking on the button.

-<a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/unity-plugin/releases/" class="pure-material-button-contained">Download Plugin</a>

 ### **Update your AndroidManifest.xml**